 Last week, I was working at my desk when I heard some chatter in the office.
-Several of the other architects in the office we commenting on an email we all received.
-They were all commenting on how fishy it looked before they deleted it.
+Several architects in the office were commenting on an email we all received.
+They were saying how fishy it looked before they deleted it.

 Even though I was working toward a deadline, I couldn't help myself.
 I took a break from my work to check the email out for myself.

 It was from a building product manufacturer I've seen before.
 And I'd always thought their products looked pretty cool.
 But I had to agree -- this email made you want to hit 'delete' before you got through the four sentences.

 Well, actually, I did delete it!
 But then quickly hit 'undo' so I could share it as an example for you here.
 A teaching moment, if you will.

 Below, I'm going to reprint the cold email blast we got, and my comments will follow.

 (To protect the innocent, I've removed the names and any obvious indicators of who the company was...)

 After you read this example, be sure you let me know if you want more of these breakdowns.

 I save all my mail and packages I receive from building product marketing and sales teams.
 (I'm weird like that)